joonan-lab/Brain-Organoid-AIVC/README.md

 NOCAP is a fully integrated single-cell transcriptomic atlas comprising approximately 3.6 million cells derived from human brain organoids.

+The integrated and batch-corrected NOCAP is deposited at Zenodo: (10.5281/zenodo.17104715).

+### Mouse Brain Cell Atlas with Perturbation

+Mouse Brain Cell Atlas with Perturbation is a fully integrated single-cell transcriptomic atlas comprising approximately 1.9 million cells derived from mouse brain.

-The integrated and batch-corrected NOCAP and mouse brain organoid atlas are deposited at Zenodo: (link).
+The integrated and batch-corrected mouse brain atlas is deposited at Zenodo: (10.5281/zenodo.17112344).

 ### Pre-trained and fine-tuned models